 - Book 12: Declamation: Attack and Defend a Law - persuasive essays or speeches bringing all of the elements of the progymnasmata to bear upon judicial matters(grades 8-9) (Not yet available)

 Before beginning the first book, students need to be able to identify and write complete sentences.
 They need to be able to identify subjects and predicates, and they need to understand basic capitalization and punctuation.
 While the publisher's intent is that students begin this series in third or fourth grade, older students should also begin with the first book.
-Even though the courses are suggested for students up through ninth grade, I see no reason why they shouldn't be used with students beyond ninth grade if the skills covered in Writing and Rhetoric have not yet been mastered.
-In fact, without the publisher's grade-level suggestions, I would have assumed that the last four courses were written for high school students.
+Even though the courses are suggested for students up through ninth grade, I see no reason why they shouldn't be used with students beyond ninth grade if the skills covered in Writing & Rhetoric have not yet been mastered.
+In fact, without the publisher's grade-level suggestions, I would have assumed that the last four courses were all written for high school students.

 The brief descriptions above do not convey the breadth of these courses.
 Among the many skills developed as students work through the lessons are accurate copying, reading comprehension, creating and presenting oral and written narrations (retelling in the student's own words), public speaking, writing from dictation, expanding vocabulary, identifying points of view, outlining, writing dialogue, providing details to support an opinion, amplification (expanding upon a sentence, paragraph, or lengthier piece), summarizing, creating a story plot, developing characters in a story, and learning various ways to defend an argument.

 As with most writing programs, the books cover a great deal of the language arts curriculum, but you still need to supplement with other resources that concentrate on grammar.
 Writing & Rhetoric courses each have from 10 to 14 lessons.
 If you complete two books per year, allotting one week per lesson, you will still have at least ten weeks to dedicate to grammar.